vocdoni/app-offchain-integration/Readme.md

-# Zaragoza
+# Aragon DAO UI

-This workspace contains all packages related to the Zaragoza project - the human centered approach to Daos.
+This workspace contains all packages related to the Aragon DAO app UI - the human centered approach to DAOs.

 For more information on the individual packages, please read the respective `Readme.md`.